Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 Neither the University nor any other person may engage in retaliation against an individual because the individual has made a report or complaint or testified, assisted, participated, or refused to participate in any manner in an investigation, proceeding, or Hearing under this grievance procedure.

-Any person who believes that he or she has experienced retaliation which is prohibited by this grievance procedure may file a complaint or Formal Complaint with the Title IX Coordinator.
+Any person who believes that he or she has experienced retaliation which is prohibited by this grievance procedure may file a complaint with the Title IX Coordinator.

 The University must keep confidential the identity of: